holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 nix-shell https://holochain.love
 ```

+!!! tip "Nix Shell"
+    Throughout these tutorials you will see commands marked `Run in nix-shell https://holochain.love`.
+    You should keep the nix-shell open and run these commands in it.
+Don't reopen nix-shell for every command.

 ## Initializing your new app

 Pick a new home for all your future Holochain applications to live.
 Something like  `home_directory/holochain/`.